jithinsisaac/DBMS-Expt6/README.md

 ### Laboratory Experiment No. 6

 ### Objective
-To create an HTML Web form using Bootstrap, link it to the MariaDB database using PHP server side scripting language & performing CRUD applications on the form.
+To create a HTML Web form frontend using Bootstrap, link it to the MariaDB database using PHP server side backend scripting language & performing CRUD applications on the form.
 To create a virtual instance on AWS EC2, install LAMP stack and to host the site & database on it.

 ### Tools used
 - Software: